Enrol Patient after ordering tests in clinical software.

 Secondly, when checking results in clinical software and thus importing you will need to change your approach slightly.
 Patients who have been enrolled with the results service will be able to see your designation of the result-either no action, discuss or return.
 Patients will also be able to see the comments that you enter while checking results.

 Comments will be uploaded with the test report.

-Immediately upon uploading a set of results for a patient to the server, the server will send an SMS notification to the patient that new results are available to be viewed on-line.
+Immediately upon uploading a for a patient, the server will send an SMS notification to the patient that new results are available to be viewed on-line.
 In the SMS notification there are instructions on going to the

-website and a four digit pin code which will need to be entered into the website along with patients date of birth and mobile telephone number.
+website and a pin code which will need to be entered into the website along with patients date of birth and mobile telephone number.

 Which Results will be available to be uploaded?

 When you request a test and enroll a patient you are not enrolling the patients to receive the results of tests from that particular request but are in fact enrolling the patient to receive notification of results that are returned within a time period (three months).

 Any results received in the three months that follow enrollment will appear in the set of results to upload to the Internet when using the DCP results service upload form.
 This includes results requested by other GPs within the practice or even consultants

 ordering tests external to your medical practice.
 Results for tests requested by other persons will not be shown in the list by default but can be included by unchecking the pink check-box.
 If shown, results requested by other doctors will be highlighted pink in the list of results to upload on the DCP upload form.